ogajduse/ansible-role-publish_git_repos/README.md

 Requirements
 ------------

 This role requires properly set up git mirror.
-For this purpose, please use `install_git_mirror` role.
+For this purpose, please use `git_mirror` role.

 Role Variables
 --------------